wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### Assignment (Feb.
 23):

-  -  Blog Post (500--750 words) on encoding documents with TEI
+  -  Blog Post (500--750 words) on encoding documents with TEI and two sample XML documents, prose and poetry.

 ### Readings (Feb.
 25):